omerahm69/project-1/README.md

    .
 Process from the Code Institute Love Running project was used to help create this website- CI Love Running .
 HTML,CSS code help was taken from w3schhols-W3Schools

+  I also make use of Learning Web Design, 5th Edition A Beginer's Guide to HTML,CSS,JAVASCRIPT AND WEB GRAPHICS

    Media, Videoa and Icons
    Images are from AKAN initiative, an Eritrean civil initiative for Urban Heritage of Massawa